sumitshetye2/8-Ball-App/source/8-Ball/README.md

 Haoyang Guo - [About Me](https://haoyangguo.github.io/cse110-lab1/)
 - Basic Implementation
 - Shaking Effect
+- Default message and Bug fixes

 ## Changelog
+v0.8:
+- Prevent user from pressing the ball without asking a question
+- Style updates

 v0.7:
 - Made it so that text box is empty after every click on 8 ball